z4p9k8vn77-droid/NLRP15.X-145A/README.md

 # NLRP15.X-145A

-🧬 XLNT Biotechnologies (NASDAQ: XLNT) — 20
+🧬 XLNT Biotechnologies (NASDAQ: XLNT)
 Compound: X-145A (Longevion™)

-Overview: XLNT Biotechnologies - Compound X-145A

 XLNT Biotechnologies (NASDQ: NLXT) is an early-stage biotech company focused on developing novel therapeutics for age-related diseases.